Hormones for women over 50 | fasting benefits for women over 50 | Tips for Fasting for Women Over 50

 Because intermittent fasting leaves you with fewer chances to provide your body with the nutrition it needs, you need to make the most of the time you eat.

 Consuming foods high in nutrients, such as meat, fish, eggs, offal, vegetables, fruits, and healthy fats, is essential.
 Instead of purchasing refined foods with preservatives and trans fats, you should focus on shopping only for the essentials at the grocery store.
+Always choose healthy foods, obviously its a good idea to avoid junk food.

 Conclusion – Intermittent Fasting for Women over 50